-Agencies were given until February 5, 2019 to provide comments.
-This period was the first opportunity for agencies to provide comments on the draft policies.
+Agencies were given until May 11, 2021 to provide comments.
+This period will be the first opportunity for agencies to provide comments on the draft policies.

 17.0 POLICY DEVELOPMENT FOR THE CITY OF BRANTFORD

 Staff from the Policy Planning Department and Environmental Services Department has been actively involved in preparing and developing draft Source Protection Policies for the City's Intake Protection Zones.
 City of Brantford, Councilor Marguerite Ceschi-Smith, also sat on the Source Water Protection Committee from 2007-2014.